Generative Artificial Intelligences and Pictures Synthesis

 1 - Introduction:

 In a matter of months, Generative Artificial Intelligences (GAIs) have infiltrated our daily lives.
-I have conducted numerous experiments, particularly with ChatGPT and Bard/Gemini.
+I have conducted numerous experiments, particularly with ChatGPT, Bard/Gemini and Le_ChAt.
 These experiments revealed that, generally, using them as reliable sources of information (in Mathematics, for example) was not always very prudent, while letting them "run free" could unleash boundless imagination upon us.

 However, some of these GAIs are not confined to text production.
 They can also rapidly [01] generate high-quality pictures.
 As we will see later, this objectively demonstrates their creativity.